infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

  pfunc_alt[3](t)
 ```
 The main recommended use case for [`parameter_function`](@ref) is that it is
-amendable to defining complex anonymous functions via a do-block which is useful
+amenable to define complex anonymous functions via a do-block which is useful
 for applications like defining a time-varied setpoint:
 ```jldoctest param_func
 julia> setpoint = parameter_function(t, name = "setpoint") do t_supp